At ForKids, we believe that children’s education is one of the most critical services we can provide to further our mission.

 How do we help?

 Research shows that children experiencing homelessness are more likely to exhibit educational deficits than other children.
-So ForKids has built our program to address each student’s individual academic needs, providing customized instruction and the necessary tools for them to prepare for or catch up in school, promote to the next grade and graduate from high school.
+So ForKids has built our program to address each student’s individual academic needs, providing customized instruction and the necessary tools to close academic achievement gaps, promote to the next grade and graduate from high school.

 After school tutoring

 Last year, 423 children participated in our education programs

 Children experiencing homelessness are more likely to experience unanticipated school moves with a wide range of educational outcomes, such as lower math and reading test scores, increased risk for behavior problems and a higher likelihood of having to repeat a grade.
 Adolescents who experience school moves due to homelessness are 50% less likely to graduate from high school.

 423 children received assistance from the ForKids Education team last year and 136 students received intensive, customized tutoring from our trained staff and volunteers.
 Students who do not need tutoring receive baseline services including clothing, enrollment assistance, immunizations, and academic monitoring to ensure their continued progress.